sdoan16/AnalyticsCardComponent/README.md

 ### AnalyticsCard

-- Displays the name/title and the chart on a Card.
+- Displays the title and the chart on a Card.

-### Graph
+### BarGraph

 - Generates a bar graph using the values of the given JSON data.
+The values are presented in arrays of integers.

+### LineGraph

+- Generates a line graph using the values of the given JSON data.
 The values are presented in arrays of integers.

 ### SearchBar